Lymah123/100-days-of-code/daily-journal.md

 Day 13: 13/04/25

 Today, I started exploring resources for implementing the new issue I am working on in the Mifos Apache/Fineract repository.

+Day 14: 14/04/25

+Today, I continued exploring resources on how to go about my implementations for the Mifos Apache/Fineract issue.
+I was able to highlight my approach.
+The next thing is to start working on my approach.